ngaretou/usfm_bible/README.md

 - Add in Ajami Wolof
 - NavPane buttons:
   - Contact Us (?)
-- Complete search - searching by collection

 - Scroll bars are wierd on hover now
-- Context menu should not be transparent

 ### Maximal
 - Remember window size and position on close...